Medical fiction: Medical Research Fiction

-Medical Thriller
+Medical thriller

+The film Coma directed by Michael Crichton is a pioneer of the medical thriller.

-Netflix's Ratched (TV series) follows Nurse Ratched, the same character from One Flew Over the Cuckoo's Nest (film).
+Netflix's Ratched follows Nurse Ratched, the same character from One Flew Over the Cuckoo's Nest.
 The series explores her dark past and less-than-scrupulous behavior as a nurse, often employing murder and deceit to manipulate those around her in order to achieve her aims.
 The series appears to also humanize a typically unfavorably-viewed fictional character through the use of Ratched as a protagonist.
 As a medical piece, it explores themes of medical malpractice for personal gain and the perversion of conventional roles of healing.

-Medical Comedy
+Medical comedy

 One of the most prominent examples of medical comedy is the American sitcom, Scrubs.
 The sitcom follows three medical interns on their journey through internship, residency, and ultimately become fully-fledged doctors.
 Often praised for its authenticity, the series occasionally tackled serious issues like infected organ donations, acceptance of death, and moral dilemmas.
 The series was nominated for over 17 Emmys, of which it won two.